Easter at La Manga Club: Ways to enjoy your family holiday

 Easter in the areas surrounding La Manga Club

-Although Easter in Cartagena is undoubtedly one of the most famous in Murcia, La Manga Club is the ideal place to discover other celebrations happening within the region, such as in Murcia city itself.
-Also declared of international tourist interest, it has many sculptures by the famous artist Salzillo that are carried through the city.
+Although Easter in Cartagena is undoubtedly one of the most famous in Murcia, La Manga Club is the ideal place to discover other celebrations happening within the region, such as Holy Week in Murcia city itself.
+Also declared of International Tourist Interest, it honours many sculptures by the famous artist Salzillo and are carried through the city.
 These processions are unique to Murcia and have their own specific style.
-In Lorca there are scenes from the Old Testament and the processions include horses and chariots.
+In Lorca there are scenes from the Old Testament and the city processions include horses and chariots.

 A short distance from the Resort is the small fishing village of Cabo de Palos.
 Here it is possible to witness the Christ of the Fishermen procession which takes place at night on Maundy Thursday.
 On the same night it is also possible to see processions in other small villages in the surrounding areas.
 These include El Algar, which has the moving Procession of the Silence and La Union, whose procession of Christ of the Miners has been declared of regional tourist interest.